 "This is all too much Qua-Kon."

 "I've not even got my pants off yet, if you pardon the expression, professor.
-So great are its powers of manipulation that it continues to parasitize the host, or I should say hosts -- you know how these earthling tend to inexplicably hang around in pairs?
-Well it parasitizes them for years."
+So great are its powers of manipulation that it continues to parasitise the host, or I should say hosts -- you know how these earthling tend to inexplicably hang around in pairs?
+Well it parasitises them for years."

 "Years, professor.
-The hosts spend many thousands of their earth pounds providing the parasite with all it needs -- food, drink, even small artifacts that the parasite seems to derive some sort of pleasure from.
-Although we currently have no conception of what biological purpose these artifacts play in the parasite's life cycle."
+The hosts spend many thousands of their earth pounds providing the parasite with all it needs -- food, drink, even small artefacts that the parasite seems to derive some sort of pleasure from.
+Although we currently have no conception of what biological purpose these artefacts play in the parasite's life cycle."

 "From what you say, Qua-Kon, this sounds more like a symbiotic relationship.
 Mind control or not, no rational organism would surely devote so much time and effort satisfying the desires of such a parasite.
 There must be something that the parasite -- or symbiont as I would prefer to think of it -- gives back to the host.
 I simply refuse to believe that such a degree of psychological manipulation is possible."